openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 ----------------------------------

 When a user is added to a cohort group, the server emits an ``edx.cohort.user_added`` event.
-A member of the course staff can add a user to a cohort group manually via the Instructor Dashboard (see :ref:`instructor_cohort_events`).
-The system automatically adds a user to the default cohort group or a cohort group included in the course's ``auto_cohort_groups`` setting if the user accesses a discussion but has not yet been assigned to a cohort group.
+Members of the course team can add users to cohort groups individually or by uploading a CSV file of student cohort group assignments.
+The system automatically adds a user to the default cohort group or a cohort group included in the course's ``auto_cohort_groups`` setting if the user accesses course content that is divided by cohort but has not yet been assigned to a cohort group.

+Additional events are emitted when members of the course team interact with the Instructor Dashboard to add a user to a group.
+See :ref:`instructor_cohort_events`.

 **Event Source**: Server